stablekernel/aqueduct/source/docs/tut/executing-queries.md

 Setting Up a Database
 ---

 For development, you'll need to install a PostgreSQL server on your local machine.
-If you are on macOS, your best bet is to use [Postgres.app](http://postgresapp.com).
-This application starts a PostgreSQL instance when it is open, and closes it when the application is shut down.
+If you are on macOS, use [Postgres.app](http://postgresapp.com).
+This native macOS application manages starting and stopping PostgreSQL servers on your machine.
 For other platforms, see [this page](https://www.postgresql.org/download/).

+!!! warning "9.6 or Greater"
     The minimum version of PostgreSQL needed to work with Aqueduct is 9.6.

-Once you have PostgreSQL installed and running, open a command line interface to it.
-If you are using `Postgres.app`, select the elephant icon in your status bar and then select `Open psql`.
-Otherwise, enter `psql` into the command-line.

-!!! warning "If you installed Postgres.app"
-    The `psql` command-line utility is inside the `Postgres.app` application bundle, so entering `psql` from the command-line won't find the executable.
-Once you open `psql` from the status bar item, you'll see the full path to `psql` on your machine.
-This is typically `/Applications/Postgres.app/Contents/Versions/9.6/psql`.
+If you installed Postgres.app, open the application and select the `+` button on the bottom left corner of the screen to create a new database server.
+Choose a version (at least 9.6, but the most recent version is best), name the server whatever you like, and leave the rest of the options unchanged before clicking `Create Server`.
+Once the server has been created, click `Start`.

+A list of databases available on this server will be shown as named, database icons.
+Double-click on any of them to open the `psql` command-line tool.

+!!! tip "psql"
+    For other platforms, `psql` should be available in your `$PATH`.
+You can also add `Postgres.app`'s `psql` to your path with the directions [here](https://postgresapp.com/documentation/cli-tools.html).

 In `psql`, create a new database and a user to manage it.